03 Using R syntax

 To support researchers in judging the quality of the predictions, aifeducation utilizes several measures and concepts from content analysis.
 These are

-You can access the concrete values by accessing the field
+You can access the concrete values as mean values across all folds

 .
 In our example this would